jiajingchen/old.jiajingchen.github.io/_posts/2018-1-08-Some-of-the-Data-Science-Blogs-I-recommend.md

 title: Some of the data science blogs I highly recommend
 ---

-Here is some blogs in data science I like to read and highly recommend:)
+Here are some blogs in data science I like to read and highly recommend:)

 [David Robinson's blog](http://varianceexplained.org)
 David Robinson is a data scientist at Stack Overflow.